 - Use good quality dishwasher detergent.
 Not only will they do a better job, quality cleaners are less likely to leave detergent residue behind and help prevent slimy deposits from building up in your appliance.

 - Clean your dishwasher seals.
-Grime building up around seals can cause them to deteriorate more quickly.
+Grime build-up around seals causes them to deteriorate more quickly.
 Run a damp cloth over door seals and contact points to keep them in top condition.

 - Clean the filter.
-Yes, it's icky, but washing out the internal filter under hot running water and using a plastic brush to lightly scrub off the dirt means your dishwasher will clean more efficiently (and means less grime makes its way deeper into your appliance).
+Washing out the internal filter under hot running water and using a plastic brush to lightly scrub off the dirt means your dishwasher will clean more efficiently (and means less grime makes its way deeper into your appliance).
 Check your manual for instructions on how to remove it.
 The bigger trap filter can just be rinsed under hot water.

 - Give the exterior a once-over.
 This not only keeps your kitchen looking spick and span, it helps keep corrosion at bay.
 Clean your dishwasher's door and fascia with a soft cloth and hot soapy water (or an all-purpose cleaner, but check your manual first), paying attention to corners, handles and around the controls.
 Glass cleaner works wonders on grime and fingerprints on stainless steel.
 For fully integrated appliances, clean the fascia as you would the rest of your cabinetry.